Do We Pay Back NSFAS?

 - Please use your ID Number (6711165000000) as a reference when making payments.

-- Salary Deduction:
+- Salary Dedication:

 Print, fill out, and return the form to your company.

-What Happens If You Don’t Repay NSFAS?
+What Happens If You Don’t Pay Back NSFAS?

 Contact NSFAS